Transportation Overview

 Except for special education circumstances, buses are generally not routed into a cul-de-sac.
 Cul-de-sac stops are considered unwise for the following reasons:

-• Cul-de-sac stops create blind spots often causing students to enter or exit in a danger zone around the bus (at a corner stop or street curb stop, they enter/exit outside the danger zone).
+• Cul-de-sac stops create blind spots, often causing students to enter or exit in a danger zone around the bus (at a corner stop or street curb stop, they enter/exit outside the danger zone).

 • Maneuvering a bus in a cul-de-sac is difficult.